 The graduate Endodontics program is designed to provide students with opportunities to acquire excellent clinical skills and comprehension of the underlying biology.
-Its components include (i) patient care, providing all aspects of endodontic treatment, (ii) topic-specific and current literature seminars, (iii) clinical conferences, (iv) core curriculum courses, (v) rotation programs (when available), (vi) research at the M.Sc. level, including application for funding, preparation of manuscripts for publication, presentation at national and international research forums, and (vii) guest lectures.
+Its components include (i) patient care, providing all aspects of endodontic treatment, (ii)

+topic-specific and current literature seminars, (iii) clinical conferences, (iv) core curriculum courses, (v) rotation programs (when available), (vi) research at the M.Sc. level, including application for funding, preparation of manuscripts for publication, presentation at national and international research forums, and (vii) guest lectures.
 Great emphasis is placed on self-learning in all of the program's components.
 Students are encouraged to identify research topics, related to endodontic science or any other dental or non-dental scientific area.
-Through continual updating of courses and maintenance of a good research schedule, the program aims to achieve a balanced platform of excellent clinical training and committed service to patients.
-Students are encouraged to join the Ontario Society of Endodontists, the Canadian Academy of Endodontics and the American Association of Endodontists.
-(NOTE: incoming students are required to purchase a sensor for digital radiography, at an approximate cost of \$4,000 which is included in the instrument kit.
+Through continual updating of courses and research schedules, the program aims to achieve a balanced platform of excellent specialty education and committed service to patients.
+Students are encouraged to join the Ontario Society of Endodontists, the Canadian Academy of Endodontics and the American Association of Endodontists. -

 The following is an outline of the program curriculum (changes may occur according to availability of courses, particularly those offered every other year):

-Anatomy (DEN3005H)
+First Term Anatomy (DEN3005H)

-Oral Radiology (DEN1007F)
+Oral Radiology (DEN1007F) Research